Sydney Domville Rowland

-Sydney Domville Rowland (29 March 1872 – 6 March 1917), was an English physician and the world's first editor of a radiology journal.
-He coined the term "skiagraphy" and wrote some of the first works on X-rays in the Archives of Clinical Skiagraphy, that preceded the British Journal of Radiology.
+Sydney Domville Rowland (29 March 1872 – 6 March 1917) was an English physician and the world's first editor of a radiology journal.
+He coined the term "skiagraphy" and wrote some of the first works on X-rays in the Archives of Clinical Skiagraphy that preceded the British Journal of Radiology.

 Rowland worked in India and helped confirm how plague is spread by rats carrying fleas, and later joined the Royal Army Medical Corps in the First World War as a bacteriologist in France, where he worked on septic wounds, typhoid carriers and gas gangrene, and set up No. 1 Mobile Laboratory, the first of its kind.
-He died at the age of 44 years after contracting meningitis during the course of his work.
+He died at the age of 44 years after contracting meningitis during his work.

 Early life and education

-Sydney Rowland was born in Cornwall, United Kingdom, on 29 March 1872, the eldest son of the Reverend William J. Rowland and Margaret Domville.
+Sydney Rowland was born in Cornwall, the United Kingdom, on 29 March 1872, the eldest son of the Reverend William J. Rowland and Margaret Domville.
 He had one sister, Agnes, and two brothers, William and Cecil.
 Ernest Hart, editor of the British Medical Journal (BMJ), was his uncle.
-In 1873, he moved to India with his family and lived in Jabalpur, Calcutta (now Kolkata) and Darjeeling.
+In 1873, he moved to India with his family and lived in Jabalpur, Calcutta (now Kolkata), and Darjeeling.
 In 1880 he returned to England and attended Berkhamsted School, where he held a scholarship.
 He won a natural sciences scholarship to Downing College, Cambridge, where he was president of the Natural History Society, and from where he graduated in 1892 with a 1st Class in Natural Sciences Tripos Part I, and in 1893 with a 2nd Class in Part II.
 He passed his first and second M.B. at Cambridge and won the Shuter scholarship at St Bartholomew's Hospital, London, from where he graduated M.R.C.S., L.R.C.P. in 1897.